Event Handling

 }

-The $data parameter of Event::emit($event_name, $data); can be any data, such as an array, an object instance, a string, etc.
+The parameter $data can be any data, such as an array, class instance, string, etc.

 Wildcard Event Listening

-You can use wildcard event subscriptions to handle multiple events on the same listener.
-For example, in the config/event.php file:
+Wildcard registration allows you to handle multiple events on the same listener.
+For example, configure in config/event.php

 <?php